sebdah/git-pylint-commit-hook/docs/usage.rst

 The ``git-pylint-commit-hook`` can be configured using command line options.
 The command line options are:
 ::

       --limit LIMIT         Score limit, files with a lower score will stop the commit.
 Default: 8.0
       --pylint PYLINT       Path to pylint executable.
 Default: pylint --pylintrc PYLINTRC   Path to pylintrc file.
 Options in the pylintrc will override the command line parameters.
 Default:
-                          .pylintrc
+                            pylintsearch order
       --pylint-params PYLINT_PARAMS
-                          Custom pylint parameters to add to the pylint command
+                            Custom pylint parameters to add to the pylint command --suppress-report     Suppress report output if pylint fails --always-show-violations
+                            Show violations in case of pass as well --version             Print current version number
+      --ignore IGNORED_FILES
+                            Add regex to blacklist files or directories, allowing to avoid running pylint those files.

 You can simply append those to the command created in the **Basic configuration** above.